 Bites can be classified as either Class I, II, or III.
 Each of these classifications is defined by the position of the first upper and lower molars in relation to one another.

-Class II : Class II bites are characterized by the upper first molar being farther back in the jaw than the lower first molar.
+Class II : Class II bites are characterized by the upper first molar being ahead of the lower first molar.
 Because of this misalignment, the upper teeth and jaw protrude more than the lower jaw.

-Class III : Class III bites are characterized by the lower first molar being farther back in the mouth than the upper first molar.
+Class III : Class III bites are characterized by the lower first molar being ahead of the upper first molar.
 Because of this misalignment, the lower teeth and jaw protrude more than the upper jaw.

 Gathering this information from you is a vital part of our treatment process.
 Contact us today to schedule your initial consultation, and be on your way to a healthier, more beautiful smile.